StrickTechnologies/Strick.Temporal/README.md

 	var otherColChanges = tc.Changes; //changes only for column "otherColName"
 	```

+## DataTable requirements
+* This will work on any DataTable that contains temporal data – it doesn’t have to come specifically from a system versioned (temporal) table.

+* One DateTime column is required.
+For a system versioned table, this would normally be the `SysStartTime` column.
+It will look for a column named `SysStartTime` by default, but you can specify a different column in case your DataTable doesn’t have the standard column.

+* For the results to be useful, the DataTable should contain at least one additional column (i.e. the data you actually want to scan for changes).

+* It assumes the rows in the DataTable are sorted newest->oldest.
+If your DataTable is not sorted this way, you may get no or incorrect results (e.g. the “old” and “new” comparison would be backward if your DataTable is sorted oldest->newest).

+* If the rows in the DataTable are NOT all related, it assumes the rows are sorted first by the Key column(s), and newest->oldest within that.  *More on Key in the usage section below…*

+* *Optional*.
+You can set the `Caption` property of any column in your DataTable.
+The `Caption` property is included in any `ColChange` objects for the column.
+If not specifically set, the `DataColumn.Caption` property returns the `DataColumn.ColumnName` value.
+  * **Note:** This is new for version 1.1.1

 ## Results

 Use the `Changes` property to retrieve an `IEnumerable<RowChange>` sequence containing the differences found in the DataTable.
 Accessing the `Changes` property invokes the `TemporalComparer` object's scan of the DataTable.